 Why study Human Rights at Aberystwyth?

 - The School also offers a number of modules taught through the medium of Welsh.
-Further details may be obtained from the School.
+Check out the module tab for further information

 Aberystwyth Law School lecturers are mostly either qualified to PHD level or have professional experience and qualifications as practicing lawyers.
 Many staff also have a PGCE (Higher Education).